≡ Menu

 One of the words most commonly used to describe universal life is “flexible.”
 This is in large part because policyholders have the option of paying higher or lower premium payments within a given range.

-Higher premiums boost a policy’s cash value, which earns compound interest and can be tapped for a wide variety of purposes.
+Higher premiums boost a policy’s cash value, which earns compound interest and can be tapped for various purposes.
 The formula for determining precisely how cash-value growth is measured varies among the different types of UL policies.

 Highly Customizable